cert-manager/website/content/en/docs/configuration/acme/dns01/_index.md

 split-horizon DNS), the cert-manager controller exposes two flags that allows you alter this behavior:

-`--dns01-recursive-nameservers` Comma spereated string with host and port of the recursive nameservers cert-manager should query.
+`--dns01-recursive-nameservers` Comma separated string with host and port of the recursive nameservers cert-manager should query.

-`--dns01-recurisve-nameservers-only` Forces cert-manager to only use the recursive namserver for verification.
+`--dns01-recurisve-nameservers-only` Forces cert-manager to only use the recursive nameservers for verification.
 Enabling this option could cause the DNS01 self check to take longer due to caching performed by the recursive nameservers.